maiapiechocki/FakeNewsClassifier/writeup.md

 Introduction:

-This model uses TL to build upon the pretrained model BERT to classify news articles into either fake or real news.
+This model uses TL to build upon the pretrained model BERT to classify news articles into either fake or real news, achieving an accuracy of 99%.

 1. Dataset & Preprocessing: